kovidgoyal/kitty/docs/basic.rst

 Tabs and Windows
 -------------------

-|kitty| is capable of running multiple programs organized into tabs and
+|kitty| is capable of running multiple programs organized into tabs and windows.
-windows.
-The top level of organization is the *Tab*.
-Each tab consists of one or more *windows*.
-The windows can be arranged in multiple different layouts, like windows are organized in a tiling window manager.
-The keyboard controls (which are all customizable) for tabs and windows are:
+The top level of organization is the :term:`OS window <os_window>`.
+Each OS window consists of one or :term:`tabs <tab>`.
+Each tab consists of one or more :term:`kitty windows <window>`.
+The kitty windows can be arranged in multiple different :term:`layouts <layout>`, like windows are organized in a tiling window manager.
+The keyboard controls (which are :ref:`all customizable
+<conf-kitty-shortcuts>`) for tabs and windows are:

 Scrolling
 ~~~~~~~~~~~~~~